ChrisDorner1/README-Generator/README.md

   ## Description

-  This app will create a README file for you after answering the prompts, saving time in the development process
+  This app will create an SVG logo for you using simple steps

   ## Installation

-  Go to my Git Hub and click on the README-Generator repo.
-Click the "<> Code" button and then click "download ZIP"
+  Go to the associated repo on git hub and click the "<code>" button, then click "download zip"

   ## Usage

-  After installation run the command and answer the prompts

   ## Credits